RSGBelgium/rsgbelgium-website/_posts/2018-02-12-looking-back-and-looking-forward.markdown

 ### University Representatives

-An important new function was defined during the meeting: the **university representatives**.
-We aim to assign a representative for RSG Belgium to each Belgian university.
+An important new board function was defined during the meeting: the **university representatives**.
+We aim to assign an RSG representative to each Belgian university.
 Their role will consist of networking and management.
 We believe that by having a local spokesperson the barrier of entry for potential new members will be lowered and the communication between universities will become more efficient.
 Please [contact us](/contact/) if you'd like to represent your university, since we are still searching for representatives for UGent, UCL, UNamur, UMons and ULiège.

 ### Joining RSG Belgium in various degrees